 Learning the lyrics and singing these songs gives us a deeper sense of connection with Ireland, wherever in the world we happen to be!

-We have captured 10 of our favorite Irish songs in an e-book we call "An Illustrated Irish Songbook."
+We have captured 10 of our favorite Irish songs - like Danny Boy, Wild Rover and Red is the Rose in an e-book we call "An Illustrated Irish Songbook."

 This fun, free guide is available to you to download.
-Answer two quick questions below to get instant access!
+Simply scroll to the bottom of the page and enter your email address to get instant access!

 Folk songs like this one are an essential part of Irish culture and heritage.
 Even if you're not really into folk music, these Irish melodies tell fascinating stories that take you back to special times in Ireland's long and proud history.